marcellinoknl/BE-Mini-Project_Delosaqua/README.md

 Usage statistics are tracked for each API endpoint, containing number of requests and unique clients.

 The system is designed with scalability and maintainability in mind.
-It uses a Dockerized MySQL database that can handle larger datasets as the system scales to additional farms.
+It uses a Dockerized PostgreSQL database that can handle larger datasets as the system scales to additional farms.
 The Golang application also incorporates design patterns such as repository interfaces to minimize coupling.

 ## Prerequisites